Chapter 15 – Rising Power, Falling Stars

 “Did your watcher give you any details, any ideas about what this darkness may be?”
 It was unlikely, the signs that Sam Zabuto favored were normally only a starting place.
 A signal that one should look closer, to see for themselves what was beginning to stir in the world around them.
-Last time the tidings had been in reference to the Judge, this time it was likely to be something equally horrendous.
+Last time the tidings had been in reference to Drusilla’s rising, this time it was likely to be something equally horrendous.

 “It was unclear sir, only that whatever it may be it would involve a vampire of great strength.
 A Master of their kind.”
 Ah, a Master vampire in Sunnydale, how novel.
 Resisting the urge to pull out his own hair he began to gather his books.
-He would need to send the Slayers out tonight to try to find some sort of clue about what this dark power may be.
+He would need to send the Slayers out tonight to try to find some sort of clue about what this dark power could be.
 If it was in regards to a vampire Willy’s would be the most likely starting point.

 Once school was over for the day he would begin the daunting task of corralling all of the children together to begin researching this newest threat.
 Oh what fun.
 Perhaps he could convince Ms. Calendar to join them, a sort of secondary buffer so he was not left to tend to them all on his own.